GiottoVerducci/rulebook2024/content.md

 ### **Targeting of Cards**

-If a card is played on another card, or targets another card, the target card must be in play (that is, controlled).
+If a card is played on another card, or targets another card, the target card must be controlled.
 Vampires in the torpor region are eligible targets by default, but vampires in the uncontrolled region and contested cards are not.